varnerlab/PS2-CHEME-4800-5800-TEMPLATE-AY-2024/README.md

 The `runme_part_2.jl` script will build the rules, run the simulation, generate the three-color ECA images and save the image of the last generation to the `myimages/threecolor` directory.
 The `testme_part_2.jl` script will check the validity of your image library against the expected images stored in the `testimages/threecolor` directory.

 For more information (and examples) describing `three-color` rule numbering and rule table construction, see [Chapter 3 from "A New Kind of Science," Wolfram S, 2002](https://cornell.box.com/s/10md9xuf184a6s3c25n6005uuia7da1e).
-The entire book is accessible on the [Wolfram Science website](https://www.wolframscience.com/nks/).
+The book is freely accessible on the [Wolfram Science website](https://www.wolframscience.com/nks/).